hasura/graphql-engine/manual/tutorial/12-custom-api.rst

    $ hasura microservice generate adminer --image clue/adminer --port 80

 This will create a directory inside the ``microservices`` directory called ``adminer`` which will contain a ``k8s.yaml`` file.
-This file describes the Kubenernetes configuration for your microservice.
+This file describes the Kubernetes configuration for your microservice.

 Next, generate the routes for this microservice: